gmvoit/just-the-docs/descriptions/Essentials.md

 # Essentials
 {: .no_toc}

-This page outlines the essential elements of the **ExpCGM** framework, starting with force balance and atmospheric specific energy.
-It then provides a simple example illustrating how to produce an **ExpCGM** model atmosphere.
+This page outlines the essential elements of a steady-state galactic atmosphere model within the **ExpCGM** framework.
+It starts with the principles of force balance and atmospheric specific energy, then provides a simple example illustrating how an **ExpCGM** model atmosphere emerges from those principles.
 Descriptions of how **ExpCGM** accounts for turbulent support and thermalization of atmospheric energy follow the example.
-A concluding section then outlines how **ExpCGM** models evolution of a galaxy's atmosphere.
+The concluding section outlines how the characteristics of steady-state atmosphere models enter into **ExpCGM** models for atmospheric evolution.

 <details closed markdown="block">
   <summary>